 Short Interest as a % of Shares Outstanding = Number of Shares Short / Number of Shares Outstanding

 A useful measure, in this case, is the short-interest ratio.
 The short interest ratio allows investors to understand how many days it will take for short sellers to cover their positions.
 The short interest ratio divides the total number of shares that are short, by the average daily volume of that particular stock.
 This way investors are able to calculate approximately, how many days it will take for all the short sellers to cover their shorts.

 Short Interest Ratio = Number of Shares Short / Average Daily Trading Volume

 How does short interest relate to short squeezes?

 Stocks with high levels of short interest are more prone to short squeezes.
 Stocks with lower floats and a high level of short interest are also more likely to experience short squeeze.
-As the number of shortable shares is lower.
+As the number of shares available to short is lower.
 A short squeeze is an upward price movement induced by investor buying, combined with short sellers being forced to buy to avoid significant losses.

 It is an informative and beneficial metric, but it is not the primary determinant of investment decisions.
-Although it is a useful to evaluate the market sentiment towards a stock’s future outlook, it should not be a decisive criteria when making investment decisions.
+Although it is useful to evaluate the market sentiment towards a stock’s future outlook, it should not be a decisive criterion when making investment decisions.